mikkelertbjerg/gRPC-vs-REST/README.md

 # gRPC vs. REST

 ## Abstract
 In a world with an ever growing amount of application utilizing Microservices, gRPC claims to be faster and more stable than REST.
-Microservices can be heavily dependant on eachother, which means speed and stability is key.
+Microservices can be heavily dependent on each other, which means speed and stability is key.
 When gRPC claims to be faster than REST, why isn't it the de facto standard?
 In this blog we will put gRPC and REST head to head, to see which is actually faster.

 ## Introduction
-**gRPC is a supperior techonology to REST!** Atleast that is what [this](https://code.tutsplus.com/tutorials/rest-vs-grpc-battle-of-the-apis--cms-30711), [this](https://medium.com/@bimeshde/grpc-vs-rest-performance-simplified-fd35d01bbd4), [this](https://www.yonego.com/nl/why-milliseconds-matter/#gref) and [this blog](https://medium.com/@EmperorRXF/evaluating-performance-of-rest-vs-grpc-1b8bdf0b22da) claims.
-According to all of the mentioned blogs, gRPC performs better and faster than a REST on several metrics.
+**gRPC is a superior technology to REST!** At least that is what [this](https://code.tutsplus.com/tutorials/rest-vs-grpc-battle-of-the-apis--cms-30711), [this](https://medium.com/@bimeshde/grpc-vs-rest-performance-simplified-fd35d01bbd4), [this](https://www.yonego.com/nl/why-milliseconds-matter/#gref) and [this blog](https://medium.com/@EmperorRXF/evaluating-performance-of-rest-vs-grpc-1b8bdf0b22da) claims.
+According to all the mentioned blogs, gRPC performs better and faster than a REST on several metrics.
 In this blog we will test specifically, how fast a REST client can handle different request and responses, and compare it to how fast a similar gRPC client handles the same requests and responses.

 ### Problem statement
 *Is gRPC faster than REST?*

 ## Hypothesis
-*We will assume that gRPC is able to send and recieve requests faster than a tradiational REST.*
+*We will assume that gRPC is able to send and recieve requests faster than a traditional REST.*

 ## The experiment
 To test our Hypothesis we will set up an experiment with gRPC and a REST API.
-These experiments has to adhere to the following:
+These experiments have to adhere to the following:

 **Rules**
 * To ensure accurate measurements, the results must be obtained from the same computer.